usmansbk/sequelize-graphql-auth-service/README.md

 ## Initialize database

-- Make sure your container is running and open the shell in a new terminal.
+- Make sure your container is running, open a new terminal, and run the following commands.

 ```sh
 yarn docker:cli